Darshil-N/NeroBot/README.md

 # NeroBot
 Ai and ML part of NeroBot
+TEchnology used